thatswhatsimonsaid/MisspecifiedModels-Inference/README.md

 The following list contains the auxiliary scripts that are not directly used in the simulation but are necessary to set up the simulation.
 - `AIZResults.R`extracts the results from the original manuscript.
-- `CreateParameterVectorFTP.R`creates the `.csv.R`file that contain the parameter vectors used in the simulation.
+- `CreateParameterVectorFTP.R`creates the `.csv`file that contain the parameter vectors used in the simulation.
 - `FindThetaPop.R`finds the population and conditional estimands numerically, as indicated by the original manuscript.
-- `MakeSbatchFilesFindThetaPop.R`creates the SLURM `.sbatch.R`files to find the population and conditional estimands numerically.
+- `MakeSbatchFilesFindThetaPop.R`creates the SLURM `.sbatch` files to find the population and conditional estimands numerically.
-- `MakeSbatchFilesSimulations.R`creates the SLURM `.sbatch.R`files to run the simulation.
+- `MakeSbatchFilesSimulations.R`creates the SLURM `.sbatch` files to run the simulation.
 - `MergeThetaPop.Rmd` merges the results of `FindThetaPop` into one `.rds` file.

 ## Running

-### Simulated datset
+### Simulated data

 The numerically calculated $\theta_{Pop}$ is already in the folder `~data/Linear/EstimatedThetaPop/EstimatedThetaPop.rds.` If you wish to recalculate $\theta_{Pop}$ for each simulation case, go to `~/Code/Slurm/Linear/FindThetaPop/LargeSampleExtension/` and type `./run.sh` in the terminal.